 - Sterility due to malformed reproductive organs

-By purchasing your cat from a reputable breeder you can better protect yourself from these issues.
+By purchasing your cat from a reputable breeder you can better protect yourself from these health issues.

-No matter whether you get a dwarf cat at an expensive cattery or a stray at the local animal shelter, a cat is a lifetime commitment.
-Make sure that you can afford vet bills, proper nutrition and the other care that your cat will need.
-Give your cat plenty of affection, and you will be rewarded with loyalty and love.
+No matter whether you get a dwarf or teacup cat from a breeder or through a rescue, remember that a cat is a lifetime commitment.
+Give your cat plenty of affection and provide for all their needs, and you will be rewarded with loyalty and love.